-Loom is easy to use screen recorder software for Chrome.
+Loom is an easy to use screen recorder software for Chrome.
 The extension allows you to record your Chrome’s window with just a single click and also gives you an easy to share link once you finish recording.
 It’s the best way to record Chrome and share the recording with others without having to upload the file somewhere.

 Other Useful Chrome Extensions

 I have a habit of reading comments while watching a video.
 Since it’s not possible to do that on the web, I end up watching YouTube mostly on the phone.
 Well, I used to do that before I discovered the awesome “SuperYouTube” Chrome extension.
-The extension lets you read comments and video description while watching the video.
+The extension lets you read comments and video descriptions while watching the video.

-43. Clickbait Remover for Youtube
+45. Clickbait Remover for Youtube

 It effectively removes any clickbait while still showing a high-quality thumbnail so you know what the video contains and not what the video creator wants you to think.
 It works everywhere on YouTube including the homepage, trending page, and subscription page.
 This is a simple yet effective extension that will save you from yourself.

 Install: Clickbait Remover for Youtube

-44. Volume Master
+46. Volume Master